RyunMi/NCG-Optimizer/README.rst

 The convergence analysis of FR method is often closely related to its selected line search.
 The FR method of exact line search is used to converge the general nonconvex function.
-The FR method of strong Wolfe inexact line search method (c2 <= 0.5) is adopted to globally converge to the general nonconvex function.
+The FR method of strong Wolfe inexact line search method $c2 \\leq 0.5$ is adopted to globally converge to the general nonconvex function.
 The generalized Wolfe or Armijo inexact line search FR method is globally convergent for general nonconvex functions.

 .. code-block:: python